-(2) The policy for changing the internal model shall not cover the inclusion of new elements within the scope of the internal model, such as the inclusion of additional type of risks or additional business units or related undertakings which are not already covered by the internal model.
-Subject to Articles 327 IMG1, Article 329 IMG3 and Article 330 IMG4, the inclusions of new elements in or the exclusion of certain elements from the internal model shall follow the approval procedure laid down in Article 205 IM3.

-(3) Notwithstanding paragraph 2, when an internal model has been approved under Article 230 of Directive 2009/2138/EC for the purpose of the calculation of the consolidated group Solvency Capital Requirement, any subsequent application for permission to use the same internal model for calculating the Solvency Capital Requirement of insurance and reinsurance undertakings in the group shall follow the procedure laid down in Article 231 of Directive 2009/2138/EC.

-Article 329 IMG3

-(Article 230 Directive 2009/138/EC)

-Assessment of the application

-(1) Article 206 IM4 shall apply to the assessment of an application to use an internal model to calculate the consolidated group Solvency Capital Requirement.

-(2) Prior to making its final decision, in order to allow a proper assessment of the application and where relevant, to require the applicant to submit an application under Article 231 of Directive 2009/138/EC, the group supervisor shall consult and involve in the assessment of the application the supervisory authorities referred to in Article IMG1(4).
+1. Prior to making its final decision, in order to allow a proper assessment of the application and where relevant, to require the applicant to submit an application under Article 231 of Directive 2009/138/EC, the group supervisor shall consult and involve in the assessment of the application the supervisory authorities referred to in Article IMG1(2).

-(3) Without prejudice to paragraph 2, during the assessment of the application of the internal model, the supervisory authorities within the college of supervisors, that are not one of the supervisory authorities referred to in paragraph 2, shall also be allowed to participate in the assessment of the application.
-However, their participation shall be limited to identifying and preventing circumstances where the exclusion of parts of the business from the scope of the internal model leads to a material underestimation of the risks of the group, or where the internal model conflicts with an internal model previously approved or in the process of approval by the relevant supervisory authority used for the calculation of the Solvency Capital Requirement of any of the insurance or reinsurance undertakings in the group.
+2. During the assessment of the application el, the supervisory authorities within the college of supervisors, that are not one of the supervisory authorities referred to in Article IMG1(2), shall also be allowed to participate in the assessment of the application.
+Their participation shall be limited to identifying and preventing circumstances where:

+(a) the exclusion of parts of the business from the scope of the internal model leads to a material underestimation of the risks of the group;

+(b) where the internal model conflicts with an internal model previously approved or in the process of approval by the relevant supervisory authority used for the calculation of the Solvency Capital Requirement of any of the insurance or reinsurance undertakings in the group.

-(4) Where applicable, the assessment of the application shall include an evaluation of whether the explanation provided by the participating undertaking in accordance with Article 327 IMG1 (6)(a)(iii) of the reasons for the exclusion of undertakings from the internal model for the calculation of the group solvency is appropriate in order to demonstrate that the overall risks to which the group is exposed is not underestimated by using a partial internal model.
+3. Where applicable, the assessment of the application shall include an evaluation of whether the explanation provided by the participating undertaking in accordance with Article 327 IMG1 (5)(a)(iii) of the reasons for the exclusion of undertakings from the internal model for the calculation of the group solvency is appropriate in order to demonstrate that the overall risks to which the group is exposed are not underestimated by using a partial internal model.

-(5) The assessment of the application shall include an evaluation of whether the justification provided by the participating undertaking in accordance with Article 327 IMG1 (6)(a)(iv) of the reasons why the internal model covers a related undertaking for the calculation of the consolidated group Solvency Capital Requirement but it is not used to calculate the Solvency Capital Requirement of that related undertaking is appropriate in order to justify that an application is not submitted in accordance with the procedure laid down in Article 231 of Directive 2009/138/EC.
+4. The assessment of the application shall include an evaluation of whether the justification provided by the participating undertaking in accordance with Article 327 IMG1 (5)(a)(iv) of the reasons why the internal model covers a related undertaking for the calculation of the consolidated group Solvency Capital Requirement but it is not used to calculate the Solvency Capital Requirement of that related undertaking, is appropriate in order to justify that an application is not submitted in accordance with the procedure laid down in Article 231 of Directive 2009/138/EC.

 Article 330 IMG4